-Stockholm syndrome is a psychological phenomenon that can happen in people who are living a situation of intense stress and danger, such as an abduction, a home arrest, or abuse.
+Stockholm syndrome is a psychological phenomenon that can happen in people who are living under situations of intense stress and danger, such as an abduction, a home arrest, or abuse.
 In these situations, the victim tends to develop a relationship with the aggressors.

 This syndrome was first identified in 1973 after a bank robbery in Stockholm, Sweden, in which the hostages developed friendship with their captors.
-This bond even led the hostages to visit their captors in prison, as well as affirming that there was no physical or psychological violence that could imply their lives were in danger.
+This bond even led the hostages to visit their captors in prison.
+These victims also defended their captors, and stated that had not faced any physical or psychological abuse while they were held hostage.

 How to identify the syndrome

-Stockholm syndrome is not listed as a psychiatric disease by the Diagnostic and Statistical Manual of Mental Disorders and, therefore, it does not have signs or symptoms that are scientifically proven or widely studied.
+Stockholm syndrome is not recognized as a psychiatric disease by the Diagnostic and Statistical Manual of Mental Disorders.
+Therefore, there is no concrete criteria of symptoms to support diagnosis, as symptoms have yet to be scientifically proven or widely studied.